 What you will Need for the Cement Bench

 - 2 x polystyrene boards (1200 mm x

 - 1000 mm, at least 50 mm thick)

 - 3 mm reinforcement wire

 Tape measure, pen, straight edge, rubber mallet, jigsaw, spirit level

-1. Firstly, make the mould for the bench legs.
+- Firstly, make the mould for the cement bench legs.
 On one of the polystyrene boards, measure and mark two identical rectangles measuring 550 mm x 355 mm, ensuring that the walls of the polystyrene mould are at least 150 mm wide.
 Cut these out using a jigsaw.

-4. Place your moulds onto a piece of flat shutterboard.
-Position the shutterboard out of the way and under cover so the moulds can remain unmoved until the concrete has cured.
-Mix 1 part cement, 1 part river sand and 1 part building stone, then add enough water for an easily pourable consistency.
+- Place your moulds onto a piece of flat shutter board.
+Position the shutter board out of the way and under cover so the moulds can remain unmoved until the concrete has cured.
+Mix 1 part cement, 1 part river sand and 1 part building stone, then add enough water for an easy to pour consistency.
 Pour a layer of concrete approximately 20 mm deep into the seat mould, then position the reinforcing grid on top of this and fill the mould with more of the cement mixture.
 Using a steel trowel, ensure the mixture is worked well into each corner and smooth the surface level with the top of the mould.
 Lightly tap the mould with a rubber mallet to agitate bubbles out of the mixture.
 Keep moist or cover and allow to cure for 2-3 days.